 Professional IQ: Preventing and Solving Problems at Work

 NCPRE is proud to offer online instruction for professionals interested in ethics and leadership.
-The 4-course series, “Professional IQ: Preventing and Solving Problems at Work,” is targeted towards people seeking or starting new jobs, who are facing dilemmas in their current job, who have just been promoted or who want to be more marketable for a promotion, or who possesses strong technical skills and want to develop leadership skills.
+The 4-course series, “Professional IQ: Preventing and Solving Problems at Work,” is targeted towards people who are seeking or starting new jobs; who are facing dilemmas in their current job; who have just been promoted or who want to be more marketable for a promotion; or who possesses strong technical skills and want to develop leadership skills.
 The course series is available now as a Massive Open Online Course (MOOC) through Coursera.

 Courses in the Series